Preparing For Your Cruise

 Princess is dedicated to offering the finest cruising experience to our guests with disabilities.
 Our ships provide a quality of service and a variety of accessible features to make your voyage a relaxing and enjoyable experience.
 We are working on additional modifications to the fleet as well as our services to further enhance your guest experience.
 Look for details of additions and updates on this page throughout 2016.

 Princess makes every effort to accommodate our guests with disabilities, but you can ensure a successful trip by working with us in advance.

-Please contact us or ask your travel consultant to notify us of your wheelchair usage, mobility or special needs and/or requests to sail with a service animal before your voyage.
+Please contact us or ask your travel consultant to notify us before your voyage of your wheelchair usage, mobility or special needs and/or requests to sail with a service animal such as seeing-eye dogs and hearing-assistance dogs.
+Emotional support animals are not recognized by the Department of Justice and therefore are not permitted on Princess ships or in our lodges.
 Please fill out the Mobility Questionnaire (PDF) and return to the Access Office: email@example.com or faxed to 661-284-4408 at least 60 days prior to sailing.

 All Princess ships have wheelchair-accessible staterooms, but we highly recommend collapsible wheelchairs, as the widths of the stateroom doors vary.
 You may bring your own, or you can pre-reserve a wheelchair and have it and other medical equipment delivered to the ship by contacting Special Needs at Sea at 800-513-4515 (outside the US 954-585-0575) or by visiting specialneedsatsea.com.
 Alternatively, you can contact CareVacations at 877-478-7827 or www.carevacations.com.
 Some areas on some ships are not wheelchair accessible.